pingforhelp/BCA/docs/computer-sci/computer-fundamentals/mid_imp.md

 - It comes in all sizes and form factors based on the use-cases and power limitations.
 - The computer operates using the IPO cycle Input processing and  output.
 - It saves time by doing repetitive tasks with litte or no human intervention.
-- e.g., of Computers Server, Mobile phones, IOT,  basically any electronic machine with screen on it.
+- e.g., of Desktops, Server, Mobile phones/Computer, IOT,  basically any electronic machine with screen on it.

 > [!note]
 > This is lazy writen please check the Unit-I notes.

-Q2.
+# Q2.
 What are input and output devices? ++*5 marks*++
 Ans (pt.1): Input devices are used to "enter" or send data to convert into a format that the Computer can understand i.e., 0's and 1's.

 e.g., of I/P devices:
 - Mouse a device used to point to the screen to interact with the Computer.
 - Keyword a device that is used to type data into the system.
 - Touch Pen used for making 'digital art' on a computer.
 - Sensors used for starting/stoping/ un-locking/locking e.g., a fingerprint sensor.
 - Gamepad/joypad used for playing video games.
 - Touch screens much like keyboard and mouse but can operated using one's fingers.